cloudify-cosmo/docs.getcloudify.org/content/plugins/azure.md

 ---
 {{% gsSummary %}} {{% /gsSummary %}}

-The Azure plugin allows users to use Cloudify to manage cloud resources on Azure.
+The Azure plugin enables you to use Cloudify to manage cloud resources on Azure.
 See below for currently supported resource types.

 This documentation covers the superficial usage via node types.
-For more information on the python code see the [python docs](https://github.com/01000101/cloudify-azure-plugin/tree/rebuild/docs).
+For more information on the Python code see the [Python documentation](https://github.com/01000101/cloudify-azure-plugin/tree/rebuild/docs).
 These can be generated using [Sphinx](http://www.sphinx-doc.org/en/stable/tutorial.html).

 # Plugin Requirements